History of religion in the Netherlands: Secularization

 Until late into the 20th century, the predominant religion in the Netherlands was Christianity.
 Although religious diversity remains, there has been a decline in religious adherence and practice in the 21st century.
 In 2006, 34 percent of the Dutch population identified as Christian church members.
 In 2015, that had declined to about 25 percent (11.7% Roman Catholic, 8.6% PKN, 4.2% other small Protestant denominations).
-Another 5 percent is Muslim (primarily immigrants or descendants of majority-Islam states), and 2 percent adheres to Hinduism or Buddhism.
+Another 5 percent is Muslim, and 2 percent adheres to Hinduism or Buddhism.
 These percentages are based on independent in-depth interviewing by Radboud University and Vrije Universiteit Amsterdam.

-In 2015, approximately 67.8% of the population claimed no religious affiliation, up from 61% in 2006, 53% in 1996, 43% 1979, and 33% in 1966.
-In 2007, the Sociaal en Cultureel Planbureau (Social and Cultural Planning Agency, SCP) expected the number of non-affiliated Dutch to be at 72% in 2020.
+According to the CBS in 2018, 53% of the Dutch were religiously unaffiliated, 37% were Christians (out of whom 22% registered Catholics, 15% Protestants – 6% PKN + 6% hervormd + 3% gereformeerd), 5% were Muslims, and 5% adherents of other religions.

 Secularization, or the decline in religious adherence and practice, first became noticeable after 1960 in the Protestant rural provinces of Friesland and Groningen.
 It became more obvious in Amsterdam, Rotterdam and the other large cities in the west.
 Finally, the Catholic south also showed declines in religious practice and belief.
-By contrast, there has been a religious revival in the Protestant Bible Belt of the Netherlands.
-In addition, there has been growth of Hindu and Muslim communities as a result of immigration and higher birth rates.

-After the Second World War, the major religions began to decline.
-With higher immigration of workers from North Africa and the Mideast, the number of people practicing Islam increased.
 During the 1960s and 1970s, the traditional pillarization began to weaken and the population became less religious.
+During the late 20th century, in keeping with changes in their society, the Dutch liberalized their policies on abortion, drug use, euthanasia, homosexuality, and prostitution.
 In 1971, 39% of the Dutch population were members of the Roman Catholic Church; by 2014, their share of the population had dropped to 23.3% (church-provided KASKI data).
 The proportion of adherents of mainline Protestantism declined in the same period from 31% to 10% (church-provided KASKI data).